Biden heads to Texas to survey damage from paralyzing winter storm

 The declaration authorizes FEMA to provide grants for temporary housing and home repairs, low-cost loans to cover uninsured property losses, and other programs to help individuals and business owners.

-Biden delayed a visit to the state to avoid hampering efforts to save people from the storm's damage.
+Biden delayed a visit to Texas to avoid hampering efforts to save people from the storm's damage.

 "Now we're at the recovery stage where we need to make sure people have access to clean water, access to places to live and to stay.
 And so the president wants to survey the damage so he can tap into all the resources of the federal government," Psaki said on "The View" TV program on Thursday.

-(Reporting by Jarrett Renshaw; Additional reporting by Jeff Mason; Editing by Heather Timmons and Peter Cooney)
+(Reporting by Jarrett Renshaw with additional reporting by Jeff Mason; Editing by Peter Cooney and Mark Heinrich)

 ((jarrett.renshaw@thomsonreuters.com; (646) 223-6193;))